biogeospatial/Biodiverse_publication_list/PublicationsList.md

   * Pinedo-Escatel, J.A., Aragón-Parada, J., Dietrich, C.H., Moya-Raygoza, G., Zahniser, J.N. and Portillo, L. (in press) Biogeographical evaluation and conservation assessment of arboreal leafhoppers in the Mexican Transition Zone biodiversity hotspot.
 [Diversity and Distributions](https://doi.org/10.1111/ddi.13254).

-  * Suissa, J.S., Sundue, M.A. and Testo, W.L. (in press), Mountains, climate and niche heterogeneity explain global patterns of fern diversity.
-[Journal of Biogeography](https://doi.org/10.1111/jbi.14076).

   * Gosper, C.R., Coates, D.J., Hopper, S.D., Byrne, M., Yates, C.J. (in press) The role of landscape history in the distribution and conservation of threatened flora in the Southwest Australian Floristic Region.
 [Biological Journal of the Linnean Society, blaa141](https://doi.org/10.1093/biolinnean/blaa141).

   * Zhang, Y., Qian, L., Spalink, D., Sun, L., Chen, J. and Sun, H. (in press) Spatial phylogenetics of two topographic extremes of the Hengduan Mountains in southwestern China and its implications for biodiversity conservation.
 [Plant Diversity](https://doi.org/10.1016/j.pld.2020.09.001).